Indianapolis (Parks and Recreation): Plot

 Leslie and Ron visit Chris' apartment, where Leslie discovers a woman's razor and a pink swimming cap in the bathroom.
 Upon hearing this, Ann decides to drive up to Indianapolis to confront Chris.
-To Ron's horror, Charles Mulligan's has been shut down by the health department, so Chris invites everyone back to his place for food.
+To Ron's horror, Charles Mulligan's has been shut down by Indiana's health department, so Chris invites everyone back to his place for food.
 To Ron's further horror, Chris prepares vegetarian dishes, and Ron nearly passes out as he had been starving himself with the expectation of eating at Mulligan's.
 At the launch party, Tom approaches Dennis, who insults "Tommy Fresh" and quickly dismisses Tom.
 Ben cheers him up and tells him not to give up on his dreams, admitting that he considers Tom his friend.
 Ben is happy when it is apparent that the parks department feels the same way.
 Andy and April, who are both broke, hold a contest to see how much free stuff they can get at the party, earning $218 by posing as staff and accepting tips.
 However, they both feel guilty and give the money to the bartender.

 Ann eventually shows up at Chris' apartment and lashes out at him, but he explains he shaves his legs with the razor for swimming, and the pink shower cap was for swimming in a breast cancer awareness triathlon.
 However, he tells Ann they broke up last week during their talk; Ann realizes that Chris was so positive in how he ended the relationship that she was totally oblivious to it.
 Leslie decides not to attend the commendation ceremony so she can drive Ann home that night, cheering her up during the trip by telling her all the numerous embarrassing ways she has been dumped over the years.
 They end up at the Snakehole Lounge for the party to rendezvous with everyone else.
 As they all leave the party, Ben avenges Tom by pouring "Tommy Fresh" all over the inside of Dennis' parked SUV.
-Meanwhile, a starving Ron goes to a diner and orders all of the eggs and bacon they have.
+Meanwhile, a starving Ron goes to a diner and, after being disappointed by the steak he orders, tells the waiter, "Give me all the bacon and eggs you have".